maresb/micromamba-devcontainer-example/README.md

 # micromamba-devcontainer-example

 This is an example project which uses [micromamba-devcontainer](https://github.com/maresb/micromamba-devcontainer).
+The `.devcontainer` folder was created using [Cruft](https://github.com/cruft/cruft) with [cookiecutter-micromamba-devcontainer](https://gitlab.com/bmares/cookiecutter-micromamba-devcontainer).

 ## Deploying with an existing project